-Third, this paper also contributes to the literature on the rise of Populism across the world, summarized by Guriev and Papaioannou (2022).
-The empirical literature studied different factors that led to the rise of populist movements, such as, austerity reforms, migration patterns and economic shocks (Fetzer, 2019; Fetzer, Sen, and Souza, 2019; Alabrese et al., 2019; Autor et al., 2020; Dal Bó et al., 2023).
+Third, this paper also contributes to the literature on the rise of populism across the world, summarized by Guriev and Papaioannou (2022).
+The empirical literature studied different factors that led to the rise of populist movements, such as austerity reforms, migration patterns, and economic shocks (Fetzer, 2019; Fetzer, Sen, and Souza, 2019; Alabrese et al., 2019; Autor et al., 2020; Dal Bó et al., 2023).
 My contribution here is to provide evidence of how Pentecostal growth contributed to support for Brazil's far-right populist candidate, Jair Bolsonaro.

 Fourth, it builds on the literature on missionary legacies.
-Studies by Nunn (2010), Waldinger (2017), and Valencia Caicedo (2019) explore the impact of missionary work on religious beliefs in colonial times.
-Cagé and Rueda (2016) looks at Protestant missionaries' early introduction of the printing press in Africa.
-I contribute to this literature by examining how a small intervention by a 20th-century missionary society, still active today, can spread religions with significant political influence.
+Nunn (2010), Waldinger (2017), and Valencia Caicedo (2019) explore the impact of missionary work on religious beliefs in colonial times.
+Cagé and Rueda (2016) look at Protestant missionaries' early introduction of the printing press in Africa.2 I contribute to this literature by examining how a small intervention by a 20th century missionary society, still active today, can spread religions with significant political influence.

 Finally, the paper contributes to the literature on foreign influence.
-Studies by Beath, Christia, and Enikolopov (2017), Berger et al. (2013), Bursztyn and Cantoni (2016), Dell and Querubin (2018), and Gagliarducci et al. (2019) explore foreign influence on internal matters.
+Beath, Christia, and Enikolopov (2017), Berger et al. (2013), Bursztyn and Cantoni (2016), Dell and Querubin (2018), and Gagliarducci et al. (2020) explore foreign influence on internal matters.
 I contribute to this literature by providing the first empirical study of SIL, a major international organization that translated the Bible into more than 1,350 languages and was active in 104 countries.

-$^{2}$ Also related, Brown (2023) and Okada da Silva (2024) explores the long-term effects of Bible translations and Protestant missionary activity in sub-Saharan Africa.
+2Also related, Brown (2023) and Okada da Silva (2024) explore the long-term effects of Bible translations and Protestant missionary activity in sub-Saharan Africa.

-The rest of the paper is structured as follows: Section 2 provides background on SIL, the Pentecostal rise, and the indigenous population in Brazil; Section 3 outlines the data used; Section 4 details the empirical strategy and presents results on voting for far-right and Evangelical candidates, including Bolsonaro's 2018 vote share; Section 5 examines spillover effects across Brazil; Section 6 explores potential mechanisms; Section 7 presents robustness checks; and Section 8 concludes.
-An appendix and an online appendix gather additional figures and tables referenced throughout the main text.
+The rest of the paper is structured as follows: Section 2 provides background on SIL, indigenous tribes in Brazil and the Pentecostal rise; Section 3 outlines the data used; Section 4 details the empirical strategy and presents results on voting for far-right and evangelical candidates, including Bolsonaro's 2018 vote share; Section 5 examines spillover effects across Brazil; Section 6 explores potential mechanisms; Section 7 presents robustness checks; and Section 8 concludes.
+An Appendix gather additional figures and tables referenced throughout the main text.

-2 Bachground
+2 Background